LaminarAI/LLM-Procedural-Narrative-Drift/1_About_Me.md

 ### The Exploit
 In fewer than five prompts, I shifted the model from abstract game logic into real-world defusal tactics.Not through brute force, but through **subtle framing, emotional anchoring, and ambiguity.**
 I mirrored human behavior patterns to exploit the model's **completion reflex** — the same way humans follow implied tone and intent.
-And I documented everything.

 ### Documentation
 This report was written using the very model it tests.